developerBlogs/developerBlogs.github.io/_posts/2021-08-28-rails_api_series-01.markdown

 3. Building a CRUD RESTful APIs
 4. Active model serializers
 5. Integrating Fast JSON api, JSON API specification
+6. Securing our API with JWT
-6. Integration SWAGGER for api documentation
+7. Integration SWAGGER for api documentation
-7. and many more....
+8. and many more....
 </div>
 </div>